Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Introduction

 \begin{defn} Let~$\Gamma $ be an edge-coloured graph.
 A map~$\delta \colon \Vert(\Gamma ) \times \Vert(\Gamma ) \longrightarrow \A(\Gamma )$ satisfying (Ar1) and (Ar2) will be called an {\em architecture} on~$\Gamma $.
 We will sometimes call~$\W$ the {\em Coxeter basis} of~$\A(\Gamma )$ (with respect to~$\delta $).

 \end{defn}

 Motivation for singling out these two axioms will be provided in the next section.
-For now, we point out that when~$\Gamma $ involves only one colour, then the existence of an architecture is essentially equivalent to~$\Gamma $ being {\em distance-regular} (see \cref{prop-arch-mono-distance-regular}).
-Also, it may be worth mentioning that when these two properties hold, so do a string a satisfying others: thus $\delta (y, x)$ is the transpose of~$\delta (x, y)$, the equality~$\delta (x, y) = I$ is equivalent to ~$x=y$, and also~$\delta $ is always~$\Aut(\Gamma )$-invariant, etc. See~\cref{prop-arch-basic-props}.
+For now, we point out that when~$\Gamma $ involves only one colour, then the existence of an architecture is essentially equivalent to~$\Gamma $ being {\em distance-regular} (see \cref{prop-arch-mono-distance-regular} for a precise statement).
+Also, it may be worth mentioning that when (Ar1) and (Ar2) hold, a number of satisfying other properties follow: thus $\delta (y, x)$ is the transpose of~$\delta (x, y)$, the equality~$\delta (x, y) = I$ is equivalent to~$x=y$, and also~$\delta $ is always~$\Aut(\Gamma )$-invariant, etc. See~\cref{prop-arch-basic-props}.

-Another structure on buildings which can be taken as the definition is the existence of {\em apartments}, which are certain subgraphs of~$\Gamma $ isomorphic to the Cayley graph of~$(W,S)$, again satisfying certain axioms.
+Another structure on buildings (which can also be taken as the definition) is the existence of {\em apartments}: when~$\Gamma $ is a building with associated Coxeter group~$W$ and set of generators~$S$, the apartments are certain subgraphs of~$\Gamma $ isomorphic to the Cayley graph of~$(W,S)$, satisfying certain axioms.
 A group~$G$ acting on~$\Gamma $ is traditionally said to act {\em strongly transitively} if it is transitive on pairs~$(x, A)$ where~$x$ is a vertex and~$A$ is an apartment containing~$x$.
-For our next result, let us focus on spherical buildings, that is, buildings with~$W$ finite.
-A more general statement in given in the text.
+For our next result, let us focus on finite buildings.

-\begin{thm}[\cref{thm-strong-actions-equiv-conditions} below] Let~$\Gamma $ be a spherical building, and let~$G$ be a group acting on~$\Gamma $ (by automorphisms of edge-coloured graphs).
+\begin{thm}[\cref{thm-strong-actions-equiv-conditions} below] Let~$\Gamma $ be a finite building, and let~$G$ be a group acting on~$\Gamma $ (by automorphisms of edge-coloured graphs).
 Then the following statements are equivalent:

 \begin{enumerate} \item $G$ acts strongly transitively; \item $G$ acts vertex-transitively and $\A(\Gamma ) = \End_G(V)$. \end{enumerate}

 \end{thm}

 Here~$\End_G(V)$, the algebra of operators on~$V$ commuting with the action of~$G$, always satisfies~$\A(\Gamma ) \subset \End_G(V)$.